-As defined on their website, "CSI is an international honor society that values academic and professional excellence in counseling.
+As defined on its website, "CSI is an international honor society that values academic and professional excellence in counseling.
 We promote a strong professional identity through members (professional counselors, counselor educators, and students) who contribute to the realization of a healthy society by fostering wellness and human dignity.
 Our mission is to promote scholarship, research, professionalism, leadership, advocacy, and excellence in counseling, and to recognize high attainment in the pursuit of academic and clinical excellence in the profession of counseling."
-The IUP Chapter, lota Upsilon Pi, was chartered in 1997.
-Students are inducted typically in the Spring semester; students interested in IUP CSI membership should contact a CSI executive officer or the faculty advisor, Dr. Nice (mnice@iup.edu).
+IUP's chapter of CSI, lota Upsilon Pi, was chartered in 1997.
+Students are inducted typically in the Spring semester each year.
+Students interested in IUP CSI membership should contact someone from the student CSI leadership team or its faculty advisor, Dr. Nice (mnice@iup.edu).